-Author has written 23 stories for Chronicles of Narnia, Sherlock Holmes, Squire's Tales, Gerald Morris, Merlin, and Sherlock.
+Author has written 25 stories for Chronicles of Narnia, Sherlock Holmes, Squire's Tales, Gerald Morris, Merlin, Sherlock, and Rise of the Guardians.

 Hi ho, readers!
 Feste the Fool here.
 Before you ask, yes my name was taken from the amazing play Twelfth Night, which is my favorite Shakespeare production, no I’ve never seen it performed, and yes I know Feste is a boy in the play while I am, in fact, a girl.
 Female.
 Young lady.
 Whatever.
 However, he’s my favorite character, and he’s role-vague enough to allow a girl to play him in the play.
 So there.
 And feel free to call me Feste.
 Or Fool.
 Or Lady, or Lady P or Penny if you know me from another site.
 If you look around for me on various internet sites, you may also find me under the names Lady Pendragon (mostly NaNoWriMo) and The Questing Beast (a few random spots) or The Beast Herself (livejournal, where all my Sherlock Holmes stuff is, if you’re curious).
 And yes, those are taken from Arthurian legends.
 I’m kind of an Arthurian fanatic.
 It happens.

 I write, obviously, and I write a lot.
 Not just fanfiction, but original stuff as well, poetry, short stories, essays (yes, I do enjoy writing those, for the most part), rants, sketches, novels.
 Words are kind of my food and air, and have been since I was three and first started learning how to read.
 I’m quite possibly the most story-hungry individual you could ever meet.
 So I write like crazy and read as much as I write, and have a secret passion for writing about writing.
 Which is sort of sad, if you think about it too hard, so I don’t.